Skip to main content

 Where does the food data come from?

 Every food comes from the McCance and Widdowson Composition of Foods Integrated Dataset (CoFID) 2021, the open dataset published by the UK Government.
-The scoring model that ranks them was built by Jon Francis.
+The scoring model that ranks them was built by Jon Francis, H&G coach and boxing nutritionist.

 This is general information for boxers, not medical or dietary advice.
 For a plan built around you, speak to a registered dietitian or your GP.
 Making weight is about eating smarter, not crash dehydration, which harms both health and performance.
 Food data from the UK Government CoFID 2021 dataset, used under the Open Government Licence.